Fanyd271/Observers/README.md

 # Observers
-This program is dedicated to the IEEE-TAC paper "Theoretical Relationship of Set-Based Robust State Estimators: An Optimality Perspective."
+This program is dedicated to the manuscript "Theoretical Relationship of Set-Based Robust State Estimators: An Optimality Perspective" submitted to the IEEE-TAC.
+See the readme.pdf in the repository for details.